Mixed Social Optima and Nash equilibrium in Linear-Quadratic-Gaussian Mean-field System: Introduction

-In this paper, we will investigate a new class of stochastic LQG optimization problems involving a major agent and a large number of weakly-coupled minor agents.
-Specifically, the minor agents are cooperative to minimize the social cost as the sum of individual cost, while the major agent and minor agents are competitive aiming for Nash equilibrium in nonzero-sum game manner.
-To the best of our knowledge, this is the first time to study such kind of problem.
-In the mean-field game, the major agent and all the minor agents are competitive so as to achieve to a Nash equilibrium; while in social optimal problems, all the agents are cooperative to find the social optimal strategies.
-Besides the new framework, our study also has other new features.
-For instance, in the state equations of the major agent and minor agents, the control process enters the drift and diffusion coefficients both.
+In this paper, within the mean-field modeling, we will investigate a new class of stochastic LQG optimization problems involving a major agent and a large number of weakly-coupled minor agents.
+Specifically, the minor agents are cooperative to minimize the social cost as the sum of individual costs, while the major agent and minor agents are competitive aiming for Nash equilibrium in nonzero-sum game manner.

+Our setup is an extension of the well-studied two-player (non-cooperative) game in which two agents make competitive decisions based on \emph{individual but centralized} information.
+As an extension, in our setup: one agent no longer applies such centralized decision.
+Instead, all its sub-units or branches will apply distributed information to optimize the original cost jointly (e.g., \cite{B1996}, \cite{HK1983} and \cite{RV1999}), that now is reformulated in some team-cost form.
+Thereby, all sub-units become ``minor" agents and formalize a (cooperative) team, while another agent still applying centralized information becomes a ``major" and non-cooperative player, from the viewpoint of all ``minor" agents.

 In our study, the problem can be solved in the following way.
-Firstly, for the major agent, we freeze the state average as a deterministic term.
-Thus, the major auxiliary control problem can be obtained.
-By the result in \cite{YZ1999}, the major auxiliary LQG optimal control can be derived, which depends on the frozen mean-field term.
-Secondly, for the minor agents, under the person-by-person optimality principle, by applying variational techniques and introducing some mean-field terms, the original minor social optimization problem can also be converted to an auxiliary LQG control problem which can be solved using some traditional scheme in \cite{YZ1999} as well.
-Thirdly, to determine the frozen mean-field terms, we construct the CC system by some fixed-point analysis.
-The mean filed terms can be obtained by solving the CC system, while the solvability of the CC system can be determined through the discounting method.
-Last, by using some asymptotic analysis and standard estimation of stochastic differential equations (SDEs), we show that the mean-field strategies really brings us a "good" approximation (i.e., the optimal loss tend to 0 when the population $N$ tends to infinity).
+Firstly, for the major agent, we freeze the state average and obtain the auxiliary control problem.
+By the result in \cite{YZ1999}, the auxiliary control problem for the major agent can be derived.
+Secondly, for the minor agents, under the person-by-person optimality principle, by applying variational techniques and introducing some mean-field terms, the original minor social optimization problem can also be converted to an auxiliary LQG control problem, which can be solved using some traditional scheme in \cite{YZ1999} as well.
+Thirdly, to determine the frozen mean-field terms, we construct the consistency condition (CC) system by some fixed-point analysis.
+Last, by using some asymptotic analysis and standard estimation of stochastic differential equations (SDEs), we show that the mean-field strategy provides an efficient approximation (i.e., the optimal loss tends to 0 as the population $N$ tends to $\infty$).